swidler/roam-python/README.md

 Running the scripts

-    To run RoAM, start by editing the variables in the config.py file.
+    To run RoAM, start by editing the variables in the config.ini file.
 These include input and output filenames, sample name, a list of chromosomes, their respective lengths, various flags, and the the parts of the script to run.
     The first 4 variables, input (.bam) file, name, abbreviation, and library (single or double stranded) are required.
     The rest have defaults loaded, but be sure to put all necessary files in the proper directory (default is the current directory).